Audio/MIDI multitrack recording software

 • Use alternate takes and decide which parts to use afterwards ("track comping"):

-Record some takes until you think all parts are played OK at least once.
-Then use the track's file options menu to load the takes one by one to determine which is the best.
-Other takes can be loaded in new tracks via rightclicking them in the file options menu.
+Record some takes until you think all parts were played OK at least once.
+Then use the track's file options menu to load the takes one by one and determine which is best (you can right click to open a take in a new track).
 Then the part you want to copy can be dragged from the track's editor to the track containing the best take.
-Note that track comping using partial takes is possible as well.
-Clicking one in the file options menu opens it in a new track.

-• Use partial or punch in takes and make all decisions immediately:
+• Use partial or punch-in takes and make all decisions immediately: